A solicitor trust account audit is otherwise interchangeable, known as an external examination.

 Tutu commonly helps his clients apply specific accounting or audit standards to their circumstances, not just for today but considering ramifications for the future as their circumstances change.

+Get in touch with our Audit and Assurance team.
 By taking proactive steps to manage risks today, we can safeguard your practice and its operations for the future.